GMOD/jbrowse-components/website/docs/faq.md

 #### How does the jbrowse text-index trix format work

-JBrowse 2 text indexing system creates text searching indexes using trix.
+The `jbrowse text-index` command creates text searching indexes using trix.
 The trix indexes are based on the format described by UCSC here https://genome.ucsc.edu/goldenPath/help/trix.html but we reimplemented the code the create these index formats in the JBrowse CLI so you do not have to install